About Federal Direct Loans

 How much can I borrow?

 The maximum amount you can borrow each year in Federal Direct Loans depends on your year in school and on whether you are a dependent student or an independent student.
-Click here for a complete listing of the amount you may borrow under the Federal Direct Loan program.

 What is the interest rate on these loans?